INSIGHT-Few sanctioned Russian oligarchs disclose UK property, despite new law

 Separate UK land-ownership records show Sova Real Estate purchased two apartments overlooking the River Thames for 11.4 million pounds in 2014.
 The following year, Russian opposition politician Alexei Navalny revealed that Shuvalov owned the properties.

-Other high-profile Russians who have been linked to UK property didn’t appear on the register as of early Tuesday, including those sanctioned by Britain for connections to Putin and his government.
+Other high-profile Russians who have been linked to UK property didn’t appear on the register as of Wednesday morning, including those sanctioned by Britain for connections to Putin and his government.

 One property linked to Abramovich is a mansion on Kensington Palace Gardens, one of the world’s most expensive streets.
 Planning applications for the property have been made in the Abramovich name and land-ownership records show the property was purchased by a Cyprus-based company that provided as a contact a UK company that corporate filings show was ultimately controlled by Abramovich.
 Last year, Abramovich transferred control of the ultimate parent company to an associate, according to filings.

-The Cyprus-based company, A. Corp Trustee Limited, wasn’t listed on Britain’s new property register as of Tuesday morning.
+The Cyprus-based company, A. Corp Trustee Limited, wasn’t listed on Britain’s new property register as of early Wednesday.
 Reuters was unable to independently confirm whether Abramovich currently owns property in Britain.

 Usmanov’s properties include Beechwood House in London’s leafy Highgate neighbourhood, the British government said in March last year when it announced sanctions against him.